Syncfusion AI Assistant

 NOTE

-TValue is the type of value in the datasource to resolve type inference.
-It is generic type and can be given as string[], int[].
+TValue is the type of the value in the data source used for type inference.
+It is a generic type and can be specified as string[], int[], etc.

 • Press Ctrl+F5 (Windows) or +F5 (macOS) to launch the application.
-This will render the Syncfusion Blazor ListBox component in your default web browser.
+This will render the Syncfusion® Blazor ListBox component in the default web browser.

 Blazor ListBox Component